Hedgehogs

 Hello and welcome to the class page for Hedgehogs class, formerly known as Year 2.

 Miss Jephson and Mrs Deverill are the class teachers in Hedgehogs class.
 We also have a dedicated team of teaching assistants working with children in our class at different times during the day.
-Mrs Parker will be working in class every day.
-Mrs Shanley will be working with a group of children each day.
-Mrs Tullett supports a small group of children every morning.
+Mrs Parker will be working in class on Monday, Tuesday, Thursday and Friday.
+Mrs Tullett and Mrs Redzic will also be supporting children in Hedgehogs class during the morning.

 In a morning the gates will be open between 8.35am and 8.40am.
 Please say goodbye to your children on the playground and they will walk around to enter the classroom via the cloakroom.
 Parents are not allowed to accompany them from the playground.